arriej/Skunk-Swarm/README.md

 # Skunk-Swarm
-A repository for working docker-compose files and app configs used on my raspberry pi swarm.
+Skunk swarm is a collection of the for me working docker-compose files.
+My swarm is fully build on 3 raspberry pi's and is currently a work in progress while I'm learning docker.